shabin5785/LearnAngularJS/Doc_5.md

   - We can use fromArray to dynamically add form elements.
 FormArray holds form control fields inside it, we can then add to it dynamically.

+  - Validator has fn that is executed automatically to check for validity.
+So we can create custom validator if needed.
+The method as obvious accepts a formcontrol element that it needs to validate and returns a JS object with a string key and a boolean value.

+ Now boolean here is true if validation fails, ie its invalid !!!.
+For sucess case we should just return null or dont return anyting.
+Never return false as it wont work.